 Before we look at specific features, it’s important to note the distinction between email marketing systems and marketing automation software.
 Simply put, email marketing is one isolated component of marketing automation.
 It’s designed to help businesses create and send conditional content to segmented lists of contacts.

 Marketing automation, on the other hand, is an end-to-end platform for managing all of a brand’s digital marketing programs, from landing pages to web analytics, lead nurturing, email, and social media marketing.
-Because of its versatility and ease-of-use, email marketing software is an appealing option for B2C companies or small businesses that lack the resources for a full-scale marketing automation system.
+Because of its versatility and ease-of-use, email marketing software is an appealing option for B2C companies, small businesses or MLM companies that lack the resources for a full-scale marketing automation system.

 Here are some common features you can expect to see when you compare email software solutions: